rafeeeque/video-streaming-app/README.md

     ![Videoslisting](./screenshots/Videoslisting.png)
     ![Videoplayback](./screenshots/Videoplayback.png)

-### Pending

-Below are the items which are pending from the requirements,

-1. Login with `Facebook` and `LinkedIn`
-2. Email notification when saving an image frame
-3. Share the image through `WhatsApp`

 ### Note

 I'll be able to work on the pending items if needed.
 Finished this system in 2 days taking 8 - 9 hours in total.